13nenad/thesis/README.md

 10. No Dimensionality Reduction.
 You do not need to specify any further arguments.
     This will purely only run the kNN classifier.

+11. Load Encoder.
+You do not need to specify any further arguments.
+    This will load the encoder model present in the models folder.
+    If there are no model files present or if more than one model files in this location, an exception is raised.

+12. Load Multiple Encoders.
+You do not need to specify any further arguments.
+    This will load all of the models present in the models folder.
+    The user must ensure that all of the models are associated each other.
+    The Multiple Encoders method will launch and it will split the samples into however many model files are present.